 English Riviera Wheel

 The best way to see Torquay and the stunning Tor Bay is from the English Riviera Wheel.
 Take in the breathtaking 360 degree views on the 12 minute ride.
-Taller than Nelsons Column at the dizzy height of nearly 60 metres, the Wheel is situated in Princess Gardens, Torquay, and is open until 30th October.
+Taller than Nelsons Column at the dizzy height of nearly 60 metres, the Wheel is situated in Princess Gardens, Torquay, and is open until 31st October.
 Open every day from 10am.
-The wheel closes at 8pm during term-time and 10pm during school holidays.

 Beautiful Babbacombe Downs has the highest cliff top promenade in England, and on a clear day you can see right across to Portland Bill in Dorset.
 Many people visit Torquay without seeing this lovely area, but it is a real gem and the views are truly spectacular.